Diksha20Kam/Agentic-Rag/README.md

 # Agentic-Rag

-# **Agentic RAG:** A Smart Chatbot for Your Product Assistant
+# **Agentic RAG:** The Intelligent Product Assistant Chatbot

-A smart, interactive chat assistant that helps users find information about products, track orders, and answer FAQs using Retrieval-Augmented Generation (RAG).
+Agentic RAG is your smart, interactive assistant that combines the power of AI and advanced retrieval systems to provide users with instant access to product information, order status updates, and accurate answers to frequently asked questions, all using Retrieval-Augmented Generation (RAG) technology.
 ---

 ## 📋 Overview

-This project implements a **Streamlit-based chat interface** that connects to a **LangFlow API** to provide intelligent responses about products and orders.
-The assistant uses RAG to retrieve relevant information from a knowledge base of products and orders.
+Welcome to Agentic RAG, where AI meets productivity!
+This project creates an intelligent chatbot built on Streamlit and powered by the LangFlow API.
+It enables users to seamlessly interact with a smart assistant that can look up products, track orders, and answer a variety of customer inquiries by pulling the most relevant data from a knowledge base of products and orders.

+This project is designed to enhance user experience by blending real-time data retrieval with AI-powered conversations, allowing users to find information quickly and accurately.

 ---

-## ✨ Features
+## ✨Key Features

-- 💬 Interactive chat interface
+- Interactive Chat Interface – A user-friendly interface built on Streamlit for easy interaction with the assistant.

-- 🔍 Product information lookup
+- Product Lookup – Retrieve detailed information about products based on their ID or name.

-- 📦 Order status tracking
-- ❓ FAQ answering capabilities
-- 🤖 AI-powered responses using RAG
+- Order Tracking – Easily track the status of your orders in real-time, providing updates on delivery or fulfillment.

+- FAQ Answering – The assistant answers commonly asked questions about shipping, returns, and more.

+- AI-Powered Responses – Uses Retrieval-Augmented Generation (RAG) to provide accurate and contextually aware answers to user queries.

 ---

-## 🛠️ Technology Stack

-- **Frontend**: Streamlit
+**The technology stack behind Agentic RAG ensures a fast, scalable, and secure environment for your chatbot:**

+- Built with Streamlit to create an easy-to-use and interactive web application.

-- **Backend**: LangFlow API
+- Powered by the LangFlow API to generate AI-based responses and perform data retrieval.

-- **Data**: CSV files for products and orders
+- Utilizes CSV files (such as products.csv and orders.csv) to store product and order information.

-- **Authentication**: Environment variables for API tokens
+- Secured with API tokens stored in environment variables for added safety.tokens

 ---